1cbyc/1cbyc/README.md

-#### 👋 I'm Emmanuel Isaac, and these days, I spend more time building safety-critical software and automating day-to-day processes with code.
+#### 👋 I'm Isaac, and these days, I spend more time building safety-critical software and automating day-to-day processes with code.
 I'm passionate about offensive security, safety-critical engineering, and open-source software.
 Out of curiosity, I've decided to go for another degree in mathematics and computer science.

 ![](https://komarev.com/ghpvc/?username=1cbyc&color=blueviolet)